drk1wi/blog.github.io/_posts/2019-05-20-client-domain-hooking-in-practice.md

 Project for this simple mobile application can be found [here](https://github.com/drk1wi/WebViewApps) for the reference.

+In the following example mobile users wouldn't be able to differentiate if the connected website is a legitimate one or not, despite that a TLS connections is being used.

 Running this iOS application will have the following effect (vimeo):

 [![Watch the video](https://i.vimeocdn.com/video/783694263.jpg)](https://vimeo.com/336762373?autoplay=1&quality=1080p)

 #### 5. Android mobile app

 Project for this simple mobile application can be found [here](https://github.com/drk1wi/WebViewApps) for the reference.

 Running this Android application will have the following effect (vimeo):

 [![Watch the video](https://i.vimeocdn.com/video/783706297.jpg)](https://vimeo.com/336805961?autoplay=1&quality=1080p)

 #### 6. Hijacking and diagnosing client HTTP Traffic at scale
 Hijacking HTTP traffic flow through a single domain is definitely an interesting proof-of-concept of the potential consequences.